ManishaDewani/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL, Server, including ETL process, data modeling and analytics.
+# Data Warehouse and Analytics Project

+Welcome to **Data Warehouse and Analytics Project** repository!
+This project delivers a complete data warehousing and analytics solution—covering everything from warehouse design to generating actionable insights.
+It reflects industry best practices in data engineering and serves as a showcase portfolio project.